jeftegoes/AwsOverview/Database/Amazon DynamoDB.md

 # 25. Summary

 - AWS proprietary technology, managed serverless NoSQL database, millisecond latency.
-- Capacity modes: provisioned capacity with optional auto-scaling or on-demand capacity.
+- **Capacity modes:** Provisioned capacity with optional auto-scaling or on-demand capacity.
 - Can replace ElastiCache as a key/value store (storing session data for example, using TTL feature).
 - Highly Available, Multi-AZ by default, Read and Writes are decoupled, transaction capability.
 - DAX cluster for read cache, microsecond read latency.
 - Security, authentication and authorization is done through IAM.
 - Event Processing: DynamoDB Streams to integrate with AWS Lambda, or Kinesis Data Streams.
-- Global Table feature: active-active setup.
+- **Global Table feature:** Active-active setup.
 - Automated backups up to 35 days with PITR (restore to new table), or on-demand backups.
 - Export to S3 without using RCU within the PITR window, import from S3 without using WCU.
 - **Great to rapidly evolve schemas.**